-PIN- Enter the PIN code from your wireless device and click the below Connect button to start the handshaking.
+PIN -- Enter the PIN code from your wireless device and click the below Connect button to start the handshaking.

-PBC- Please press the Connect botton on your wireless device and presses the Connect button below within 120 seconds to start the handsharking.
+PBC-- Please press the Connect button and hold on for 3 seconds on your wireless device and presses the Connect button below within 120 seconds to start the handshaking.